healthchecks/healthchecks/templates/docs/api.md

 `DELETE SITE_ROOT/api/v1/checks/<uuid>`

-Permanently deletes the check from user's account.
+Permanently deletes the check from the user's account.
 Returns JSON representation of the check that was just deleted.

 This API call has no request parameters.